 Meta Quest Pro release date and availability

-The Meta Quest Pro is available for pre-order now through the Meta Store (opens in new tab) in 22 countries (opens in new tab), including the U.S., U.K., Canada and France.
+The Meta Quest Pro is available for pre-order now through the Meta Store in 22 countries, including the U.S., U.K., Canada and France.
 Amazon is also offering the headset for pre-order in those four countries.

 The other 18 countries, such as Australia, will need to pre-order directly through Meta's online store.
 All pre-orders will start shipping on October 25, 2022.